Aircraft Orders Jump, But Boeing 737 Max Grounding Could Trim U.S. Growth

 "Across the company, we are focused on safety, returning the 737 Max to service, and earning and re-earning the trust and confidence of customers, regulators and the flying public," CEO Dennis Muilenburg said in a statement.

-With no clear indication when the best-selling Max jets would return to service, Boeing declined to predict its results for the remainder of the year.
+With no clear indication when the bestselling Max jets would return to service, Boeing declined to predict its results for the remainder of the year.

 Analysts at Wells Fargo say the 737 Max accounted for nearly half of Boeing's total orders since 2016.
-In a sign of the aerospace giant's outsized footprint, the analysts predicted the slowdown in Max production could shave 0.2 percentage points off national economic growth in the second quarter of the year.
+In a sign of the aerospace giant's outsize footprint, the analysts predicted the slowdown in Max production could shave 0.2 percentage points off national economic growth in the second quarter of the year.